ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Carly Chan
     jobtitle: Customer Account Manager
     image: /img/carly-chan.jpg
-    bio: >-
+    bio: C﻿oming soon..
-      Carly joined ASL as a Production Operator in 2022.
-With over 10 years of sales experience back home in Hong Kong, Carly was the perfect fit to join our growing Sales Team in 2023.
-Carly is dedicated to providing outstanding service by managing customer orders with precision.
-She thrives on building relationships, visiting customers, and identifying additional service opportunities.

-      Carly is a passionate foodie, particularly fond of desserts and Japanese cuisine.
-In her free time she loves to experiment in the kitchen, cooking dishes from different global cuisines.
-Carly also enjoys traveling to new destinations with her daughters, creating lasting memories along the way.
     interests:
       - hiking
-      - cooking
   - name: Susan Gaskell
     jobtitle: Purchasing Manager
     interests:
       - cooking
       - hiking
     image: /img/susan-gaskell.jpg
-    bio: >-
-      Susan is our Purchasing & Planning Manager here at ASL, where she is responsible for overseeing the supply chain and managing production planning.
-With 35 years of experience in purchasing, she ensures that pricing, quality, and delivery schedules meet commercial expectations, contributing to ASL's success in maintaining a competitive edge in the industry.
+    bio: Susan is our Purchasing & Planning Manager, overseeing all the supply chain and managing the production planning.
+With over 10 years of experience in purchasing, Susan excels in managing our supply chain ensuring that pricing, quality and delivery schedules are commercially acceptable.
+In her spare time Susan enjoys travelling and has practised yoga for 33 years!

-      Away from work, Susan loves to travel, enjoying discovering new destinations and cultures.
-She has also been practicing yoga for 37 years, finding balance and relaxation through this lifelong passion.
   - name: Michele Barnes
     jobtitle: Sales Administrator
-    bio: >-
-      Michele is bright, bubbly, and the fastest typist you'll ever meet!
-She’s dedicated to delivering top-notch customer service, ensuring every task she handles is completed to the highest standard.
-Her role is as varied as it is essential, from processing customer orders to managing enquiries with her signature enthusiasm and efficiency.
+    bio: Michele is our bright & bubbly Sales Administrator and is the fastest typist you've even seen!
+She is committed to giving customers the best possible service and the work she carries out is always to the highest quality.
+Her role covers a range of responsibilities including processing customer orders and dealing with customer queries.
+Michele is a big lover of cake & gin, and enjoys spending spare time with her gorgeous Grand-daughter Emily.

-      When Michele’s not at work, she enjoys baking delicious cakes and cherishing time with her granddaughter, Emily.
-During the summer, she loves watching Wimbledon with a refreshing glass of gin.
-Her other hobbies include bike riding, losing herself in a good novel, and knitting.
     image: /img/michele-barnes.jpg
     interests:
       - reading
       - knitting
     linkedin: https://www.linkedin.com/in/michele-barnes-8b102039/
   - name: Mel Rovetto
-    jobtitle: Production Supervisor
+    jobtitle: Production Planner
     interests:
       - hiking
-    bio: >-
+    bio: C﻿oming soon..
-      Melania (Mel) is a dedicated professional with over 7 years of experience at ASL.
-Starting as a Production Operative, she quickly advanced through roles in the Quality Department before becoming a supervisor.
-Known for her meticulous attention to detail and strong commitment to quality, Mel transitioned into the role of Production Planner in February 2025, where she continues to contribute to ASL’s success.

-      Outside of work, Mel enjoys unwinding with a game of pool, embracing the friendly competition it offers.
-She also loves relaxing with a good TV series.
-Additionally, Mel enjoys going for walks, whether it’s exploring new trails or simply taking in the fresh air and calming scenery.
     image: /img/mel-rovetto.jpg
 seo:
   title: "Meet The Team |  Assembly Solutions "